Stay well this winter

 Some GP practices are offering evening and weekend appointments at the surgery or at an NHS service nearby if there is availability.
 Please contact your practice for more details.

-You can book appointments to see a GP, nurse & other healthcare professionals on evenings & weekends.
+You can book appointments to see a GP, nurse and other healthcare professionals on evenings and weekends.
 Extended access appointments are available throughout the winter period.
 Ask your GP practice reception or visit your practice website for more information.

 Optometry, also known as opticians, optometrists are trained to examine the eyes and detect any abnormalities.